medampudi/serverless-webhooks/README.md

-It is a serverless module that lets you store webhook subscriptions and notify them of changes in your system.
+Store webhook subscriptions and notify them of changes in your system.

-**ETA - 2 weeks**

 ### Features:

 - create a webhook
 - post message to a webhook url
 - retry posting failed messages with exponential back-off algorithm
-- block webhook if url is no longer valid or resources has been moved
+- block webhook if url is no longer valid or resources have been moved
 - delete a webhook

 ### Requirements:

 - AWS account
-- Serverless framework (specify the version)
+- Serverless framework

 ### Running instructions: